 Engages Canadians in dialogue around the relationships among Indigenous Peoples and all Canadians.
 Teck seeks guidance and promotes the aims of Reconciliation Canada.

 An inclusive network of companies that seeks to incorporate people with disabilities into the workforce.
 Teck is the first mining company to join this network.

 SUN is a global movement of governments, civil society, the UN, businesses and researchers united to improve nutrition.
 Through our Zinc & Health program, Teck is one of 164 companies that have made a public commitment to improve nutrition and to track progress annually.

 Sparwood Socio-Community and Economics Effects Advisory Committee (SCEEAC)

 This is a partnership between community and industry to support ongoing dialogue and collaboration related to livability in the District of Sparwood and related to Teck’s Baldy Ridge Extension Project at Elkview Operations.

 Task Force on Climate-related Financial Disclosures (TCFD)

 TCFD provides a set of reporting guidelines for voluntary, climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers, and other stakeholders.
-Teck has been a formal supporter of TCFD since 2018, and our Portfolio Resilience in the Face of Climate Change report aligns with TCFD Guidelines.
+Teck has been a formal supporter of TCFD since 2018, and our Climate Change Outlook 2021 report aligns with the TCFD Guidelines.

 Trail Area Health & Environment Committee